arm-developer-tools/windowsperf/CONTRIBUTING.md

 - One commit should represent one meaningful change.
 E.g. Please do not add a new header file and in the same commit update project solution.
 - Have short (72 chars or less) meaningful subjects.
-- Have a useful subject prefixed (E.g.: `"wperf: Refactor header files"`).
+- Have a useful subject prefixed (E.g.: `"wperf: refactor header files"`).
 See next chapter for details.
 - Separate subject from body with a blank line.
 - Use the imperative mood in the subject line.
 - Wrap lines at 72 characters if possible (E.g.: URLs are very hard to wrap).